zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">A basic converter can be found in the ESRGAN sources.
 I have
 adapted this for my purposes.</p>

-<p align="justify">Now upscaler from AUTOMATIC1111 as well as other resources
+<p align="justify">Now upscaler which I can use with AUTOMATIC1111 can be used.
-available to me.</p>
+Upscaler from other resources as well are now available to me.</p>

 ## Motivation